nickarms/100-days-of-code/r1-log.md

 ### R159
 ZZZZZ.
 Bought my new computer today, though, and I'm psyched.
 Using my old Pro tonight and likely moving forward if for no other reason than the keyboard.
 I HATE the keyboard on the Yoga. https://twitter.com/sirnixalot/status/972741681282891776

+### R1D60
+So sleepy.
+Finished up with the CSS hijacking and moved on to DOM traversal - cool stuff.
+Tomorrow begins AJAX! https://twitter.com/sirnixalot/status/973074102993920000